Skip to content

 Perth

 It is one of the quietest parks to visit if you want to get away from the hustle and bustle of Perth.
-It is located 47 km northeast of Perth, and it is a perfect place to do a lot of activities including biking, boats, and canoeing.
+Located 47 km northeast of Perth, it is a perfect place to do many activities, including biking, boating, and canoeing.

-When you reach the park, you will find a large number of exciting country trails and there is the Avon River flowing through the surrounding area, while the forest is home to more than 90 different species of birds and rare trees.
+When you reach the park, you will find many exciting country trails.
+The Avon River flows through the surrounding area, while the forest is home to more than 90 species of birds and rare trees.

 Lake Bibra